dotcfm/cfsummit2017/README.md

     docker run -ti --rm -p 8500:8500 -v %cd%\myapp:/opt/coldfusion2016/cfusion/wwwroot/myapp cfdemo1

-Test by browsing to http://localhost:8500/myapp and modifying `myapp\index.cfm`.
+Test by browsing to http://localhost:8500/myapp and modifying files in  `myapp\`.

+# Base Image (Required for Demo 2)

+A base image used by some of the examples.

+TO BUILD

+    cd cfbaseos
+    docker build -t cfbaseos .

 # Demo 2: Real-World Example